Welcome to Matrix Education

 I know it is a radical idea.

-However, in my opinion, as long as you think that you well prepared for an exam, you won’t be purely stressed anymore… Just a bit nervous and excited!
+However, in my opinion, as long as you think that you are well prepared for an exam, you won’t be purely stressed anymore… Just a bit nervous and excited!

 I forgot to consider the second case of the Simple Harmonic Motion (SMH) question in HSC Maths Extension 1 exam.